core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The identifiers of the algorithms used in the group (see {{sec-context}}), i.e.: i) Signature Encryption Algorithm and Signature Algorithm; and ii) AEAD Algorithm and Pairwise Key Agreement Algorithm, if the group uses also the pairwise mode.

 A signature checker MUST be authorized before it can retrieve such information.
-To this end, the same method mentioned above based on the ACE framework {{I-D.ietf-ace-oauth-authz}} can be used.
+To this end, the same method mentioned above based on the ACE framework {{RFC9200}} can be used.

 ## Management of Group Keying Material # {#sec-group-key-management}